-Are you on the hunt for a conservative Facebook alternative?
+Are you on the hunt for a good Facebook alternative?
 While it may seem like a daunting task, you can rest assured you’re not alone.
 Whether it’s because of hidden terms and conditions, data protection issues, or platform rules and regulations – the reasons for finding an alternative to Facebook are common and more and more users are looking to avoid the Californian social media giant.
 The market for similar networks is massive, and there’s a large selection of platforms ready to accept Facebook’s digital refugees.
-In our guide, we’ve already introduced some of the biggest and most important social media platforms around.
+In our guide to social media platforms, we’ve already introduced some of the biggest and best-known social networks around.

 One of the main features that Diaspora prides itself on is its decentralization.
 This is to do with its technical background: the platform consists of many different networks, known as pods.
 User data isn’t collected and stored centrally by the provider, instead the infrastructure is distributed by users themselves, with data carried by these so-called pods.
 If you have good technical know-how, you can actually operate your own pod, which essentially functions as a server.
 This means that you can be certain that your private data remains private and in your own hands.
 Less technically gifted users can use ‘open pods’ in the network instead.

-With around 50,000 new users joining in the past 6 months, Diaspora is certainly only a very small drop in the ocean compared to Facebook.
+With an estimated 750,000 registered users, Diaspora is certainly only a very small drop in the ocean compared to Facebook.
 But its decentralized system and the control over your own data that comes with it makes Diaspora a definite option for users concerned about data protection.
 Lastly, Diaspora is completely ad-free.

-When it comes to searching for additional sources of income to finance the project, Ello’s creators are rather creative: they have plans to begin generating revenue through user transactions carried out on their network – so by taking a commission on CD sales, for example.
 One of Ello’s principles is that its users aren’t obliged to use their real names, which had previously been the case at Facebook and caused outrage.
-When it first started out, Ello was a closed network, only accessible through an invitation to join from a registered user.
+When it first started out, Ello was a closed network, only accessible through an invitation to join from registered users.
 This has since been relaxed, and today Ello is available for all interested parties.
 Critics of the site claim that Ello can’t really be considered a true Facebook alternative because it’s lacking many of the basic functions required to compete.
-For example, private communication between users via a chat box function is currently not possible.
 Ello’s focus instead is on high-quality content for all to see, making it an excellent environment for artists and photographers.
 Users from creative backgrounds are often attracted by Ello’s simple, minimalistic design, leaving lots of space for user posts to shine.

 The annual fee, however, is intended to help out the developing company, Vero Labs, by being its main source of income.
 The idea is for the platform to remain free of advertising in the long run and not to share any user information to make a profit.
-In addition, the company wants to generate revenue through transaction fees that merchants have to pay when selling products through Vero and implementing the 'buy now' button.
+In addition, the company generates revenue through transaction fees that merchants have to pay when selling products through Vero and implementing the “buy now” button.

 To create and verify a Vero account, a private telephone number has to be entered.